pulkitkinra01/Notes/GCP/Certification_Questions.md

 - [x] GCP Marketplace
 - [x] Cloud Launcher
   - _There is no such GCP service as “Cloud Press”.
 Wordpress is not designed to run on Google Cloud Functions.
 The Cloud Launcher was renamed to be the GCP Marketplace--so these refer to the same thing--and this is a quick way to deploy all sorts of different things in GCP. _

+#### Question: What will happen if a running GKE node encounters a fatal error?

+- [x] GKE will automatically restart that node on an available GCE host.
+  -  _Nodes are GCE instances managed by the GKE system.
+If one of the nodes dies, GKE will bring another node up to replace it and will ensure that any affected pods are restarted._

+#### Question: What will happen if a running GKE pod encounters a fatal error?

+- [x] If it is a part of a deployment, GKE will automatically restart that pod on an available node.
+  - _GKE tries to ensure that the number of pods you’ve specified in your deployment are always running, so it will restart one if it fails.
+All the other options are using terms in ways that don’t make sense (such as “an available deployment”).
+From the documentation: Pods do not 'heal' or repair themselves.
+For example, if a Pod is scheduled on a node which later fails, the Pod is deleted.
+Similarly, if a Pod is evicted from a node for any reason, the Pod does not replace itself._

+#### Question: You are planning to run a single-node database on GKE.
+Which of the following things do you need to consider?

+- [x] You should use PersistentVolume and PersistentVolumeClaim objects
+  - _Databases are all about preserving information--about keeping and not losing data--so we need to make sure that GKE knows that we care about the data we store and need to keep it around.
+To do this, we need Persistent Volumes and Persistent Volume Claims.
+GKE does not replicate disks across pods; it ensures that the data for a pod persists and is still available to it when it recovers from a failure. _

+#### Question: You need to set up Lifecycle Management on a new Cloud Storage bucket.
+Which of the following options should you consider?

+- [x] Identify an existing bucket with the configuration you want, download that bucket’s configuration JSON using the JSON API, apply the configuration file for the new bucket via gsutil.
+  - _There are some details here that you just need to remember: 1) The GCS console does not deal with Lifecycle configuration files, 2) gsutil deals with JSON files, and 3) the JSON and XML APIs each deal with JSON and XML, respectively. _

+#### Question:

+- [x]
+  - __

+#### Question:

+- [x]
+  - __

+#### Question:

+- [x]
+  - __

 ## Ensuring successful operation of a cloud solution